All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 Employment Check Lite

-Employment Check Lite is a secure, fast, and robust platform that offers instant employment checks (including right to work checks).
+Employment Check Lite is a secure, fast, and robust platform that offers instant employment checks.
 It is free to use and has helped all our clients manage, certainly right to work checks, but also the application process.
 Learn more about Lite here.

 Employment Check Pro